Three Indians hired as ‘army security helpers’ forced to fight in Russia’s war on Ukraine: Report

 At least three Indians who were hired as “army security helpers” in Russia were allegedly forced to fight alongside the country’s forces in its war against Ukraine, The Hindu reported on Tuesday.

-Since November, the newspaper reported, around 18 Indians have been stranded in the Ukrainian cities of Mariupol, Kharkiv, Donetsk and Rostov-on-Don along the country’s border with Russia while one is said to have been killed in combat.
-They hail from Uttar Pradesh, Gujarat, Punjab and Jammu and Kashmir.

 On February 24, 2022, Russia began its invasion of Ukraine, triggering the most deadly conflict in Europe since World War II.
-Moscow has claimed it is a special military operation that is necessary to prevent Ukraine’s capital Kyiv from being used as a platform for Western aggression.
-But Ukraine and its Western allies have described Russia’s offensive as an imperial-style war of occupation.

 After the war broke out, at least 500 Indians, including some veterans, had reportedly submitted applications to volunteer to join the International Legion created to fight Russian forces in Ukraine.

-However, this is the first time that reports of Indians in combat roles on the Russian side have come out.
+However, this is the first time that the involvement of Indians in combat roles on the Russian side has been reported.

+On January 25, Owaisi reportedly wrote to Minister of External Affairs S Jaishankar and the Indian Embassy in Moscow, urging them to facilitate the return of the three Indian nationals.
+Owaisi reiterated his request on Wednesday in a social media post.

 One of the Indian nationals forced to fight in Russia told The Hindu that he and two others arrived in the country in November 2023 with the help of an agent named Faisal Khan.